-Living in a cold climate with a short growing season – food preservation is essential.
-In order to be able to eat homegrown food all year round, we have to store it away.
-Here are 5 ways to preserve food that we use.
-These are the 5 ways that are suited to preserve vegetables, fruit, and herbs.
+Food preservation is essential when living in a cold climate with a short growing season.
+To eat homegrown food all year round, we must store it away.
+Here are five ways to preserve food that we use.
+These are the five ways to preserve vegetables, fruit, and herbs.

-Into this category fall simple dry storage, root collaring, and earth storage.
+Simple dry storage, root cellaring, and earth storage fall into this category.
 What method to use depends on the fruit or vegetable and the climate.

+Dry storage is excellent for garlic, squash, green tomatoes to ripen indoors, ground cherries, melons, sweet potatoes, dry legumes, and grains.
 In our house, we use the basement for that.
-It is dry and cool in there, also not a whole lot of light comes in.
+It is dry and cool in there.
+Also, not a whole lot of light comes in.
 However, the room is partially heated.
-A few shelves hold pails with grains and legumes as well as garlic, and other vegetables that need dry storage.
+A few shelves hold pails with grains, legumes, garlic, and other vegetables that need dry storage.

-Earth storage, where you bury or leave things in the soil is mostly used in a warmer climate, we have only used it for carrots.
-But that also is a great method for root vegetables and cabbage.
+Earth storage, where you bury or leave things in the soil, is mainly used in warmer climates; we have only used it for carrots.
+But that also is an excellent method for root vegetables and cabbage.
 My mom used to bury our cabbage upside down in the garden soil.
-She used to say that it mostly depended on the weather.
-If she could catch the change from dry warmer weather to wet and cold at the right time, the cabbage was good for a long time.
+She used to say that it mainly depended on the weather.
+If she could catch the change from dry, warmer weather to wet and cold at the right time, the cabbage would stay good for a long time.

-There is also the possibility to simulate this method in a sandbox indoors.
-In our dry climate, the challenge would be to keep it moist, so we have not experimented with it.
+There is also the possibility of simulating this method in a sandbox indoors.
+In our dry climate, the challenge would be to keep it moist, so we have not had good experiences with it.

-We personally have a cold room in the basement which used to be the coal room.
-We insulated the walls and ceiling to the house, so no heating comes in.
-It works very much like a cellar, however not as cool in the summer.
+We have a cold room in the basement which used to be the coal room.
+We insulated the walls and ceiling of the house, so no heating came in.
+It works very much like a cellar.
+However, it’s not as cool in the summer.

 See a list of what we store in long-term storage here.

 Dehydrating fruit and vegetables for long-term storage is a simple method to store lots in a small space.
-Several huge zucchinis fit into one jar if dehydrated.
+Several giant zucchinis fit into one jar if dehydrated.

 Dehydrators come in different sizes and price categories.
-Growing up though, we dehydrated everything we wanted simply on a rooftop in the sun.
+Growing up, we dehydrated everything we wanted simply on a rooftop in the sun.

 We love dry fruit and greens.
-See our blog articles on dehydrating here.
+See our blog articles on dehydration here.

-Freezing does require a freezer and constant power at least during the warm months.
+Freezing requires a freezer and constant power during the warm months.
 Besides that, it is a great way to preserve food.
 Berries are number one on our list for frozen food.
 Also, we find that corn and peas store best in the freezer, along with many other vegetables and greens.

-See all the blog articles on different fruit and vegetables that we freeze here.
+See all the blog articles on different fruits and vegetables we freeze here.

-Freezing can easily be combined with dehydrating especially if you want to lower energy use or are off-grid.
-Use solar energy to dehydrate during the warm months and freeze the dehydrated goods to preserve them for longer.
+Freezing can easily be combined with dehydration, especially if you want to lower energy use or are off-grid.
+Use solar energy to dehydrate during the warm months and freeze the dry goods to preserve them longer.

-We also find that some things like sour cherries taste better if we don’t dehydrate them completely, just a bit to make them sweeter, and then freeze them, they turn out delicious.
+We also find that some things, like sour cherries, taste better if we don’t dehydrate them completely, just a bit to make them sweeter and freeze them.
+They turn out delicious.

 Freeze-drying is an interesting new method that we plan to look into more in the future.